-- Ratios Adults : Preschool Children Local parks and outings: 1 adult : 4 Children Swimming and beach: 1 adult : 2 Children - Ratios Adults : Afterschool Children Local Parks, outings, swimming and the beach: 1 adult : 6 Children - If we believe that any child has a particular need the required ratio may be 1:1 - We bring a first aid kit for any minor injuries which may occur and insure first aid boxes are fully stocked at all times. - We bring the childcare centre mobile phone in case of an emergency - Children wear yellow bibs for increased visibility - On major outings children wear yellow bibs & have a sticker with the mobile phone number written on it - When crossing the road children hold a staff members hand or go in pairs, there is a staff member in front, middle & end of the line to ensure safety when crossing the road - Where possible, we aim to carry out a risk assessment of the venue prior to outing where we are visiting for the first time and are not familiar with the layout to ensure we are prepared - If we feel a venue is not suitable due to safety risks to the children an alternative venue will be arranged - Consent from parents for their children to attend outings outside the centre ie/local park or major outings where a bus is required is sought through our registration form - Staff members have printed lists stating the child's name, parent/guardian contact details, allergies, medication requirements - Parents are informed of outings before they take place with details such as destination, time leaving the service, expected return times, method of travel - Photograph consent is obtained from parents in our registration forms.
+- Ratios Adults : Preschool Children Local parks and outings: 1 adult : 4 Children Swimming and beach: 1 adult : 2 Children - Ratios Adults : Afterschool Children Local Parks, outings, swimming and the beach: 1 adult : 6 Children - If we believe that any child has a particular need the required ratio may be 1:1 - We bring a first aid kit for any minor injuries which may occur and insure first aid boxes are fully stocked at all times. - We bring the childcare centre mobile phone in case of an emergency - Children wear yellow bibs for increased visibility - On major outings children wear yellow bibs & have a sticker with the mobile phone number written on it - When crossing the road children hold a staff members hand or go in pairs, there is a staff member in front, middle & end of the line to ensure safety when crossing the road - Where possible, we aim to carry out a risk assessment of the venue prior to outing where we are visiting for the first time and are not familiar with the layout to ensure we are prepared - When going to local parks we carry out a risk assessment shortly before taking the children to the park to ensure it is suitable and safe for the children to attend.
+Upon completion of the assessment we record our findings, date and sign them - If we feel a venue is not suitable due to safety risks to the children an alternative venue will be arranged - When going on trips, an outings form will be completed with details of all staff, adults and children going on the trip.
+On return, a record of any accidents/incidents that may have occurred and who returned will be completed.
+This form will be signed by staff and management and stored in the office. - Consent from parents for their children to attend outings outside the centre ie/local park or major outings where a bus is required is sought through our registration form - Staff members have printed lists stating the child's name, parent/guardian contact details, allergies, medication requirements - Parents are informed of outings before they take place with details such as destination, time leaving the service, expected return times, method of travel - Photograph consent is obtained from parents in our registration forms.
 Staff members take photographs of the children using a childcare centre camera.
-We ask parents not to take photographs using personal mobile phones or camera's and we are happy to print and share photographs with parents once we have obtained permission from the other parents - All staff are aware of the specific children they are responsible for on outings and the childcare workers take responsibility for regular head counts at key stages such as(leaving childcare centre, at regular intervals during the outing, leaving venue) to ensure the children are safe at all times - We are insured by Alliance Plc - Transport ie/private busses are fitted with operating seat belts and children are fitted with seat belt's which are securely fastened before the bus leaves and at all times when the bus is in motion. - Parents are asked to provide healthy packed lunches in cool boxes - Children must be dressed in weather appropriate clothing with suitable jackets - If a child has been sick within 24 hours prior to the outing and or require medication we ask that the child does not attend the outing
+We ask parents not to take photographs using personal mobile phones or camera's and we are happy to print and share photographs with parents once we have obtained permission from the other parents - All staff are aware of the specific children they are responsible for on outings and the childcare workers take responsibility for regular head counts at key stages such as(leaving childcare centre, at regular intervals during the outing, leaving venue) to ensure the children are safe at all times - We are insured by Alliance Plc

+- Transport ie/private buses are fitted with operating seat belts and children are fitted with seat belt's which are securely fastened before the bus leaves and at all times when the bus is in motion. - Parents are asked to provide healthy packed lunches in cool boxes - Children must be dressed in weather appropriate clothing with suitable jackets - If a child has been sick within 24 hours prior to the outing and or require medication we ask that the child does not attend the outing